msalsouri/CodexContinue/docs/status/WSL_GPU_STATUS.md

 - ✅ NVIDIA Container Toolkit is installed and configured
 - ✅ Docker is configured with NVIDIA runtime support
 - ✅ GPU acceleration is available to containers
+- ✅ Shell warnings related to Docker/NVIDIA have been fixed

 ## Steps Completed